MooersLab/pymolsnips/README.md

 <h3 name="spacemacs">Spacemacs (Universal)</h3>
-Spacemacs (pronounced *space macs*) is a *Vim* emulator that runs on top of emacs.
+Spacemacs (pronounced *space macs*) is a *Vim* emulator that runs on top of Emacs.
 Its command leader is the spacebar hence the word *space* in the name.
-It is very different from running the emacs in evil-mode (evil-mode enables the use of vim keybindings in *emacs*).
+It is very different from running the *Emacs* in evil-mode (evil-mode enables the use of vim keybindings in *Emacs*).
-As a result, it should be treated as a separate editor from *emacs* and *Vim*.
+As a result, it should be treated as a separate editor from *Emacs* and *Vim*.

 Spacemacs has its own set of mnemonic commands that you need to master.
-In other words, you will use vim, emacs, and spacemacs commands in one editor.
+In other words, you will use vim, Emacs, and spacemacs commands in one editor.
-It might be less intimidating if you have masterd some of the basics of vim and emacs.
+It might be less intimidating if you have mastered some of the basics of vim and Emacs.
 Spacemacs does not go as far as allowing you to use vim plugins and configurations although you do have full access to the emacs plugins which are known as packages.
 </details>
 <A href=#FASTLINKS2>Return to list of editors above.</A>